Social Studies Resources

 Pablo Picasso & The Wright Brothers

 Mission US is a multimedia project that immerses players in U.S. history content through free interactive games.

-Mission 1: “For Crown or Colony?” puts players in in 1770 Boston.
-When rising tensions result in the Boston Massacre, they must choose where their loyalties lie.
+“For Crown or Colony?” puts players in the shoes of Nat Wheeler, a printer’s apprentice in 1770 Boston.
+They encounter both Patriots and Loyalists, and when rising tensions result in the Boston Massacre, they must choose where their loyalties lie.

 Social Studies Videos

 Free Tech 4 Teachers has put together a nice list of video resources for Social Studies.
 They have links to ten different sites for each topic.
 These are great for supplementing a course or building a course and are arranged much like the science links above.
 Check it out!